-Acron Group, one of the leading mineral fertiliser producers in Russia and globally, has commissioned a 600-ktpa blended fertiliser unit at its site in Veliky Novgorod.
+Acron Group has commissioned a 600-ktpa blended fertiliser unit at its site in Veliky Novgorod.

 The new unit was designed by Novgorod GIAP (a member of Acron Group) and cost RUB 150 million.
 With the unit commissioned, Acron will extend its product range by almost 30 types of blended fertilisers and be able to rapidly adjust to customer demands.